MathIsFun0/Ankh/README.md

 A speedrun timer and autosplitter for Balatro.

 ## Installation
 Ankh requires [Lovely](https://github.com/ethangreen-dev/lovely-injector) to be installed in order to be used.
-You must copy `dwmapi.dll` into your Balatro game directory.
+To install it, you must copy `dwmapi.dll` into your Balatro game directory.
 You can navigate to the location by right-clicking the game in Steam, hovering "Manage", and selecting "Browse local files".

 To install Ankh, move the files from the latest [Release](https://github.com/MathIsFun0/Ankh/releases) into the `%AppData%/Balatro/Mods` folder.
 (You must create this folder if it does not exist.)